rows/hiring/job descriptions/Business Development Manager_Berlin_remote.md

 * You are a hustler and creative problem solver - you work with resilience and autonomy.
 * You can communicate really well in English.
 * You are analytical, structured and organized.
+* A strong network among online marketers and knowledge of online marketing challenges are a plus.

 # About you